 Drama in education pioneers and their methodologies such as Dorothy Heathcote’s process drama, Augusto Boal’s Theatre of the Oppressed, and Viola Spolin’s “Theater Games” will be studied and practiced with a specific focus on elementary, secondary, and adult applications.

 Each day we will identify specific learning objectives, and then engage in dramatic activities, games, and improvisational exercises.
-Participants are guided through collaborative group projects where everyone will learn how to write and devise scenes, monologues, short plays, and lesson plans by applying the drama methodologies practiced.
-The practical application and integration of drama into the language classroom will motivate forums for reflection, analysis, discussion, and transformation as we address each day’s focus questions and fulfill individually identified goals.
+Participants will be guided through collaborative group projects where everyone will learn how to write and devise scenes, monologues, short plays, and lesson plans by applying the drama methodologies practiced.
+The practical application and integration of drama into the language or multi-subject classroom will motivate forums for reflection, analysis, discussion, and transformation as we address each day’s focus questions and fulfill individually identified goals.

-- Integrate drama into the language classroom, curriculum, and beyond.
+- Integrate drama into the language or multi-subject classroom, curriculum, and beyond;

-- Designed more imaginative and engaging lesson plans aimed to achieve language learning objectives.
+- Design more imaginative and engaging lesson plans aimed to achieve specific learning objectives;

 - Enhance the learning of languages with fun tools for advancing fluency by actively increasing self-confidence and expression.